FaceDeer/dfcaverns/README.md

 "[dynamic liquid](https://github.com/minetest-mods/dynamic_liquid)" is recommended to provide Dwarf Fortress-like fluid dynamics and to deal with water that might spill into caverns.

 "[magma conduits](https://github.com/FaceDeer/magma_conduits/)" is recommended for a Dwarf Fortress like magmatic landscape.
 If not magma conduits, it is at least recommended that mapgen magma be disabled on whatever mapgen you're adding this mod to; mapgen magma is difficult for lua mapgens like this to tidy up and it will often spill into caverns setting large swaths of fungal forests on fire.
+Depending on the mapgen you're using this mod with you could do this by setting ``mgv5_lava_depth, mgv7_lava_depth``, ``mgcarpathian_lava_depth``, ``mgflat_lava_depth``, ``mgfractal_lava_depth``, or ``mgvalleys_lava_depth`` to -2800 (near the default depth of the magma sea).

 The "[doc](https://forum.minetest.net/viewtopic.php?f=9&t=15912&p=240152)" mod is supported to provide in-game documentation for all of the new items and nodes this mod adds.